-'Voice' separation algorithms are very useful in computational implementations as they allow preprocessing of musical data opening thus the way for more efficient and higher quality analytic results.
+Voice separation algorithms are very useful in computational implementations as they allow preprocessing of musical data opening thus the way for more efficient and higher quality analytic results.
 In domains such as music information retrieval or automated musical analysis, having sophisticated models that can identify multiple melodic voices and/or 'voices' consisting of multi-note sonorities can assist more sophisticated processing within the voices (rather than across voices).
-For instance, if one wants to identify musical works that contain a certain melodic pattern, this pattern should be found not spread across different parts (perceptually implausible) neither in voices that are not perceptually independent (e.g. internal parts in a homophonic work) but within voices that are heard as having a life of their own
+For instance, if one wants to identify musical works that contain a certain melodic pattern, this pattern should be found not spread across different parts (perceptually implausible) neither in voices that are not perceptually independent (e.g. inner parts in an accompaniment) but within voices that are heard as having a life of their own.